 The Board of the Authority did not amend the budget during the current fiscal year.
-Actual excess revenues were \$940,312 less than budgeted excess revenues due to several factors; including, tax increment revenue being significantly less than the amount budgeted, the developer reimbursement being more than budgeted and loan proceeds being less than budgeted, see page 24.
+Actual excess revenues were \$1,735,175 more than budgeted excess revenues due to several factors including tax increment revenue being significantly more than the amount budgeted, capital outlay being less than budgeted and loan and grant proceeds being less than budgeted (see page 23).